Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 Want to learn more about the Camino?
 Then hop over to my Free Private Facebook Group | Walking The Camino De Santiago.

-I have seen folks leave Zubiri by following the main road (N-135) out of town rather than crossing back over the bridge and re-joining the Camino.
-I strongly advise against this.
-Walking beside that road is miserable.
+I have seen folks leave Zubiri by following the main road (N-135) out of town rather than crossing back over the bridge and re-joining the Camino.ย I strongly advise against this.ย Walking beside that road is miserable.
+You may save yourself a little distance but you’re here to walk the camino after all; so follow the arrows and head back over the bridge to find them.

 Leave town by crossing the Agra river, turn right at the bridge and follow the arrows up the hill.